 Even if the protected person invites or consents to contact with the restrained person, the orders remain in effect and must be enforced.
 The protected person cannot be arrested for inviting or consenting to contact with the restrained person.
 The orders can be changed only by another court order.
-(Penal Code section 13710(b).)
+(Pen.
+Code, § 13710(b).)